 Who we are

-The Board is the data controller of the information you provide and will ensure it is protected and used in line with data protection legislation.
+We are the Independent Remuneration Board of the Senedd.
+We are the data controller of the information you provide and will ensure it is protected and used in line with data protection legislation.

 Our contact details

 We have appointed a data protection officer who is responsible for overseeing questions in relation to this privacy notice.
 If you have any further questions about the way in which we process personal data, or how to exercise your rights, please contact our Data Protection Officer:

 - Post: Tŷ Hywel, Pierhead Street, Cardiff Bay CF99 1SN